Whenever I tell clients about the workers compensation

-The unfortunate truth is that the workers’ compensation process in DC workers’ compensation cases can go on for what seems to be forever.
+The unfortunate truth is that the litigation process in DC workers’ compensation cases can go on seemingly forever.
 This is one of the many reasons why it’s best to talk to an attorney from the onset.
-You do not want to hire an attorney when you are already in crisis mode and could have benefited from a hearing months prior.
-Although, we are able to many things, one thing attorneys cannot do is speed up the litigation process, as that process is controlled solely and entirely by the Legislature and the courts.
+The time to hire an attorney is not when you are already in crisis mode and would have benefit from a hearing moths prior.
+Attorneys are able to do many beneficial things for their clients, but one thing they cannot do is speed up the DC litigation process, as that process is controlled solely and entirely by the DC Legislature and the courts.

-The litigation process can be highly time consuming and tedious.
-I hope this blog shows you just how important it is to have an attorney representing you and your interests as the process is not just long, but also complex.
+I hope that this blog shows you just how important it is to have an attorney representing you and your interests in your DC workers’ compensation case.The process can not only be lengthy, but can also be fairly complex.
 If you are looking for more details on the litigation process, please do not hesitate to reach me at email@example.com or (301) 740-3304.